Information on

 The Currier & Ives pattern was first produced in late 1949 and early

 1950.
-This was the most important pattern that was produced by Royal
+Currier and Ives was the most important pattern that was

 Please click here to see the Currier & Ives items that we have for